nodejs/node-addon-api/doc/conversion-tool.md

-## Conversion Tool
+# Conversion Tool

-To make the migration to node-addon-api easier, we have provided a script to help complete the steps listed above.
-To use the conversion script:
+To make the migration to **node-addon-api** easier, we have provided a script to help complete some tasks.

+## To use the conversion script:

   1. Go to your module directory